zoeldominguezmejia/freshman-year-summer-roadmap/README.md

 - **Agency context** — Understanding how law enforcement forensic labs operate vs. private firms

 This combination of technical training and legal context is exactly what law enforcement agencies, prosecutors' offices, and corporate legal departments hire for.
 Lead with it.

 ---

-## 💡 Sophomore Year Core Rules

-1. **GPA first, always.** Law enforcement agencies and federal positions (FBI, Secret Service, HSI) have minimum GPA requirements.
-A 3.0 is the floor.
-A 3.5+ makes you competitive.
-2. **5–7 hours per week, not more.** DSA and Linear Algebra are demanding.
-Protect your academic performance.
-3. **One CyberDefenders forensics challenge per week.** Keeps your hands sharp.
-Write up every single one — your GitHub is your portfolio.
-4. **Security+ by December.** Book the exam before you feel ready.
-A scheduled date creates accountability.
-5. **Winter break is a sprint.** Use it to sit Security+ if not done and work through the first two IBM cert courses.
-6. **Start talking to your CJ professors now.** They often have law enforcement contacts.
-One warm introduction from a professor beats fifty cold applications to agency portals.
-7. **Apply broadly and early.** Summer 2027 internship and externship applications open September–November 2026.
-Do not wait until spring.
-8. **Find the pre-law or CJ student organizations.** You are uniquely positioned to bridge both communities.
-9. **Document everything with chain of custody discipline, even in practice.** Build the habit now.
-It becomes instinct by the time it matters.

----